jgndev/posts/five-core-tech-skills-2025.md

 ---
 ID: 2
 Date: 2025-06-02T21:30:00Z
-Title: "Master These 5 Core Tech Skills in 2025 to Skyrocket Your Career"
+Title: "Learn These 5 Core Tech Skills in 2025 to Skyrocket Your Career"
 Author: "Jeremy Novak"
 Summary: "Learn Linux, Networking, Containers, Python, and Web Servers to excel in any tech role"
 Slug: 5-core-tech-skills-2025